 About Child and Youth Care Worker, Lola

-Lola qualified as a Child and Youth Care Worker through our Staff-in-Training programme, which recruits people with life experience and provides full training and mentoring.
+Lola qualified as a Child and Youth Care Worker through our Career Start in Child and Youth Care training programme, which recruits people with life experience and provides full training and mentoring.
 Since joining Kibble in 2017, Lola has progressed her career and successfully achieved her Professional Practice Award in Mentoring SCQF level 7 qualification.
 The qualification will see her mentor and pass on what she has learned to her fellow colleagues.

 Lola Shares Her Staff-in-Training Experience